 Five days after inoculation, the pines with nematodes treated with ddH2O and gfp dsRNA showed clear symptoms.
 Their infection rates were 25% and 50% and the disease severity index (DSI) were 6.25 and 12.25, respectively.
 At this time point no visible symptoms were registered for pine trees inoculated with nematodes treated with Bx-cpl dsRNA.
 Eight days after inoculation, the pines inoculated with nematodes treated with Bx-cpl-1 and Bx-cpl-3 dsRNA showed symptoms with infection rates of 25% and DSI of 6.25 (Table 2).
 The pines inoculated with nematodes treated with Bx-cpl-2 dsRNA presented leaf browning only at the 9th day after inoculation.
 At the day 20, most pines inoculated with PWNs developed symptoms (Figure 8).
 Thirty five days after inoculation, the infection rates were all 100%, but the DSIs of Bx-cpl-1, Bx-cpl-2 and Bx-cpl-3 dsRNA treatments (62.5, 50, 56.25) were the lower than those of ddH2O and gfp dsRNA treatments (93.75, 100).
 These results showed that the pathogenicity of B. xylophilus decreased after treated with Bx-cpl dsRNA.

 Table 2.
-Symptoms of P. massoniana caused by B. xylophilus treated with dsRNA.
+Symptoms of Pinus massoniana caused by B. xylophilus treated with dsRNA.